 DON'T ARCH YOUR BACK!

 An arched back causes pressure on the spinal column, it can lead to damaged disks and vertebrae.
 Lower the weight, use a machine with back support, and strengthen your abdominal core if you find yourself arching.
 Be especially careful about this when doing any overhead exercises, the leverage of the weight increases the likelihood of injury.

 Spend about 5-10 minutes warming up with some cardio.
-Your muscles are less likely to get injured when they aer warm, and the warmup causes enzymes to be released that help protect the muscles and make your workout more effective.
+Your muscles are less likely to get injured when they are warm, and the warmup causes enzymes to be released that help protect the muscles and make your workout more effective.

-NO LONG CARDIO SESSIONS BEFORE STRENGTH TRAINING!
+LONG “CARDIO” SESSIONS BEFORE STRENGTH TRAINING NO NO

 You'll get more out of your strength training if you have the energy to dedicate to the workout, and save the cardio for later or another day.
 If you've just run 5 or 10 miles, you're ready to eat, not to workout!
 (This one is dedicated to one of my highly conditioned clients who ran a quick 8 miles before a strength training session... and took an early leave to get a yogurt).

-All of these exercises put you at risk of further injury and pain.
+Avoid Overhead Exercises, Incline Chest Press (and possibly any chest press), Front Raises, Shrugs, Preacher Curls, Behind the Neck Triceps Extension.
+These exercises put you at risk of further injury and pain.
 Have a detailed conversation with your doctor and/or physical therapist about contraindicated exercises, and consider consulting a personal trainer with post-rehab experience to design a safe and effective program.

 If something hurts severely, or hurts for more than a week, its time to see a doctor.
 Don't assume that you can lower the weight and not do any further damage, sometimes it is the movement itself that is the problem.
 Get a diagnosis so that you now what you are dealing with.